questionlp/stats.wwdt.me/README.md

 # Wait Wait Don't Tell Me!
 Stats and Details Site

+**Note:** This project's repository has been renamed from `stats.wwdt.me_v5` to `stats.wwdt.me`.
+Please make sure that you update your `.git/config` accordingly.
+The `stats.wwdt.me_v5` repository on GitHub is now just a placeholder repository.

 ## Overview

 Flask-based web application that serves up statistics and details for the NPR weekly quiz show [Wait Wait...
 Don't Tell Me!](http://waitwait.npr.org)